Officers, K9 partners visit girl with inoperable brain tumor

 HARTLAND, Wis. — A 7-year-old Wisconsin girl with a potentially fatal brain tumor got a boost of support from some furry law enforcement officers.

-Emma Mertens loves dogs, so more than 30 human officers with their K9 partners paid Emma a visit at her home in Hartland.
-The officers came from across southeastern Wisconsin to surprise the girl over the weekend.
+Emma Mertens loves dogs, so more than 30 human officers with their K9 partners paid Emma a visit at her home in Hartland .
+The officers came from across southeastern Wisconsin to surprise her last weekend.

 West Allis Police Officer Rick Orlowski tells WTMJ-TV that Emma’s eyes “were the size of saucers” when the officers pulled up.
 He says she couldn’t stop smiling.